 Delivra Health is a leading global health and wellness company that is also uniquely positioned in the infused cannabis space.
-Delivra Health has positioned itself to provide products that help with pain, sleep, anxiety, and performance through its acquired brands LivReliefTM and Dream Water®.
+Delivra Health has positioned itself to provide products that help with pain, sleep, anxiety, and performance through its acquired brands LivRelief[TM] and Dream Water®.
 The Company has significant national penetration in the regulated infused cannabis markets and global penetration in the over-the-counter ("OTC") markets.
 The Company is based in British Columbia, Canada and its common shares (the "Common Shares") are listed on the TSX Venture Exchange ("TSXV") under the symbol "DHB" and on the OTCQX® Best Market operated by OTC Market Group under the symbol "DHBUF".

 Delivra Health operates a portfolio of brands under its Consumer Division consisting of Dream Products Inc. and its associated subsidiaries (collectively, "Dream Water®"), and Delivra Corp.
-(LivReliefTM) and its associated subsidiaries (collectively, "Delivra").
-A strategic component of Delivra Health's business model is to acquire established health and wellness OTC brands such as Dream Water® and LivReliefTM, expand distribution, innovate with intellectual properties, and provide products that are infused with cannabis in regulated markets, capturing more consumers in both the OTC market as well as the infused cannabis market.
+(LivRelief[TM]) and its associated subsidiaries (collectively, "Dream Water®"), and Delivra Corp.
+(LivRelief[TM]) and its associated subsidiaries (collectively, "Dream Water®").
+A strategic component of Delivra Health's business model is to acquire established health and wellness OTC brands such as Dream Water® and LivRelief[TM], expand distribution, innovate with intellectual properties, and provide products that are infused with cannabis in regulated markets, capturing more consumers in both the OTC market as well as the infused cannabis market.
 Delivra Health leverages its established distribution network to further grow its business and uses its product development capabilities to create expanded infused versions of the established OTC brands.
-Dream Water® and LivReliefTM can be found in major retailers and distributors such as Shoppers Drug Mart, Walmart, Loblaws, Sobeys, Rexall, 7-Eleven, Circle K, Amazon, Casey's, KeHE, Publix, Hudson News and Wegmans amongst others.
-Delivra Health cannabis-infused licensed products under the LivReliefTM brand can be found in the regulated Canadian market at provincial dispensaries in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and New Brunswick including availability at Spectrum Therapeutics as a medical channel.
+Dream Water® and LivRelief[TM] can be found in major retailers and distributors such as Shoppers Drug Mart, Walmart, Loblaws, Sobeys, Rexall, 7-Eleven, Circle K, Amazon, Casey's, KeHE, Publix, Hudson News and Wegmans amongst others.
+Delivra Health cannabis-infused licensed products under the LivRelief[TM] brand can be found in the regulated Canadian market at provincial dispensaries in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and New Brunswick including availability at Spectrum Therapeutics as a medical channel.